snltd/SexyMF/README.md

 	POST svc=apache&prop=start/project /smf/@/svccfg/delprop HTTP/1.1

-If the operation succeeds the user receives a 200 header and a JSON object containing the string `Command complete`.
+If the operation succeeds the user receives a 200 header and a JSON object of the form

+    {
+		"msg": "command complete"
+	}

 Once a property is changed or added, you need to issue a `svcadm refresh` command to put the new value in the service's environment.
 Again, this is in